 Inflammation is the body's natural response to irritants as it attempts to eliminate them.
-These irritants can be anything from pollens and other allergens to disease organisms.
+These irritants can be anything from pollens and other allergens to disease-causing organisms.
 A healthy body can often successfully ward off many of these irritants, making inflammation a temporary and mild discomfort.
-Sometimes, though, inflammation can become a long-lasting and even debilitating condition that can have long term negative consequences.
+Sometimes, though, inflammation can last for years and even lead to a debilitating condition that can have long-term negative consequences.

-Health professionals have always recommended a healthy diet rich in natural anti-oxidants and plenty of fresh drinking water as being good ways to help manage inflammation.
+Health professionals have always recommended an anti-inflammatory diet rich in natural antioxidants and plenty of fresh drinking water to help manage inflammation.
 Water in particular is recommended because it can flush toxins and other irritants out of the system.

-Our bodies are comprised of 70% water.
+Our bodies comprise 70% water.
 That water must be continuously replaced.
 What we replace it with makes a profound difference to our health.
 Unfortunately, in today's society, too many people replace their fluids by drinking soft drinks, coffee and other highly acidic fluids.
-This is why health professionals stress water as the best replacement fluid.
-While that has to be a step in the right direction, many researchers believe that in order to maintain optimum health and reduce the risk of inflammatory disorders such as arthritis from occurring, we need to do more.
+This is why health professionals would stress water as the best replacement fluid.
+While that has to be a step in the right direction, many researchers believe that in order to maintain optimum health and reduce the risk of inflammatory disorders, such as arthritis, from occurring, we need to do more.